NirAharon/TAU_DL_Project_304977861_317179000/README.md

   In case the original link is broken, the dataset was downloaded and uploaded to google drive [link](https://downloads.greyc.fr/vedai/)

-  Extarct the .rar files to "Datasets\VEDAI\Vehicules512"
+  Extarct the .rar files to directory "Datasets\VEDAI\Vehicules512"

   Copy the following excel files to "VEDAI" directory